Henry Stanton Burton: Early life

 Henry Stanton Burton was born in September 1818 at West Point, New York, where his father was employed as a sutler.
-He studied at the Norwich Military Academy for two years and Norwich University for one year before being appointed to the United States Military Academy at West Point from Vermont in 1835.
-Burton graduated on July 1, 1839 and was appointed 2nd Lieutenant, 3rd U.S. Artillery Regiment.
-From 1839 to 1842, he served in the Florida Indian War and on November 11, 1839 was promoted 1st Lieutenant.
+He studied at Norwich University from 1832 to 1835 before being appointed to the United States Military Academy at West Point from Vermont in 1835.
+Burton graduated on July 1, 1839, and was appointed 2nd Lieutenant, 3rd U.S. Artillery Regiment.
+From 1839 to 1842, he served in the Florida Indian War and on November 11, 1839, was promoted 1st lieutenant.
 From 1843 to 1846 he was assistant instructor of infantry and artillery tactics at West Point.

 Mexican War and duty in California

-During the Mexican–American War he became Lieutenant Colonel of U.S. Volunteers and served as second in command of the 1st Regiment of New York Volunteers.
+During the Mexican–American War he became lieutenant colonel of U.S. Volunteers and served as second in command of the 1st Regiment of New York Volunteers.
 Accepted by the U.S. Army in August 1846, the regiment was transported around Cape Horn to California where it served as garrisons.
 Elements of the Volunteers under Lt Colonel Burton were involved in operations of the Pacific Coast Campaign in Baja California, fighting in the Battle of La Paz, Siege of La Paz and in the final defeat of the Mexican forces at the Skirmish of Todos Santos.
 His command remained as a garrison in Baja California until the peace treaty returned it to Mexico.

 As the war drew to a close, it appeared that Baja California would remain a Mexican state, while Alta California would become territory of the United States.
 Burton offered to help residents of Baja California move to Alta California and become United States citizens.
 Burton returned to Monterey with his command and the evacuated Mexicans.
-On July 9, 1849 he married one of the refugees, Maria Amparo Ruiz y Aranjo at Monterey.
+On July 9, 1849, he married one of the refugees, Maria Amparo Ruiz at Monterey.
 After his Volunteer regiment disbanded in October 1848, Burton, unlike most of them who rushed to the gold fields, returned to his regular army service; having been promoted to Captain on September 22, 1847.
 In 1852, he bought Rancho Jamul near San Diego and homesteaded it on March 3, 1854.
 In 1855, he went to San Diego, to serve as commander of the Post at Mission San Diego de Alcalá where he first established Camp Burton, as a temporary position before occupying permanent quarters in the abandoned Mission San Diego de Alcalá.
 While there he was living at Rancho Jamul with his family.